my life 4 jesus.co.za

 The session had scarcely begun, when Mary’s fingers froze on the photo as her mother passed her the picture.

-It was of Peter, cuddling Gwen in his arms.
+The image showed Peter, cuddling Gwen in his arms.
 Both were smiling cheerfully at the camera.

 “That was during our long weekend together in the Eastern Transvaal,” Zeena explained nonchalantly.

 More than forty years later, Mary still could not remember if she was capable of uttering a word.
 She could not remember saying anything to that extremely evil woman.
 This time, her mother-in-law had fired a flaming arrow that hit the center of her soul.
-Mary sat stunned at such meticulously planned evil, executed so extremely pitilessly.
+Mary sat stunned at such meticulously planned destruction, executed so extremely pitilessly.

 Mary had never seen the box of photos before and never saw it since.